-The new theatre building at 1646 N. Halsted is slated to open to the public in July 2021!
+The new theatre building at 1646 N. Halsted is slated to open to the public during the Fall of 2021!

 How can I get a tour of the new building?

-As we get closer to the Grand Opening in July 2021, we’ll be sending out communications to our members and audiences about how to sign up for tours of the new building.
+As we get closer to the Grand Opening in the Fall of 2021, we’ll be sending out communications to our members and audiences about how to sign up for tours of the new building.
 Stay tuned!

 What does that mean for parking?

 Good news, parking won’t be affected!
 The parking garage at 1624 N. Halsted will remain and undergo cosmetic changes to its façade to create symmetry across the campus.
 Increased valet service will be offered to continue to make parking easy.
 Accessible parking continues to be available next to Front Bar at 1700 N. Halsted.
 During construction, the parking garage continues to be available to patrons.

 Why did you choose a theatre-in-the round space?
 What will it look like?

 The Steppenwolf ensemble wanted an artistically different space that would bring them back to their roots, where fearless acting is within arm’s reach.
 As Steppenwolf ensemble member Tracy Letts explains, “I want the audience to see me sweat.”